'People not aware of what's happening, the

 CLBC chair Lois Hollstedt said the official hand-off

 is expected July 1st.
-"There is a letter that
+"There is a letter that will be

-to all the people we serve," Hollstedt
+going out to all the people we serve," Hollstedt

 said.
 "To make certain people are fully aware of